decatur/app-chen/README.md

-# app-chen
+# appchen

 This is a client/server web framework based an Python and modern JavaScript.
-* Wraps the superb client side components codemirror and grid-chen as a Python package.
+* Wraps the superb client side component codemirror as a Python package.
 * Supports real time streaming via Server Send Events
 * Supports single page applications and in-app navigation
 * Supports on-the-fly web parts